aws-samples/aws-online-data-migration-workshop/module5/README.md

 	**Note** : If you are unfamiliar with the region name syntax, you can use this command to list out the RegionName's (aws ec2 describe-regions --output table)

 	- Copy and paste the below command into your workshop notepad file, and replace the **source-file-system-region** with your value (i.e. us-east-1), and replace the **ami-id** with the value you noted from above.
-Lastly copy and paste the entire URL you just updated into a new Internet Explorer browser tab.
+Lastly copy and paste the entire URL you just updated into a new **Google Chrome** browser session.

 	`https://console.aws.amazon.com/ec2/v2/home?region=source-file-system-region#LaunchInstanceWizard:ami=ami-id`